 Arizona and New Mexico are home to the Merriam’s wild turkey.
 Historically, these mountain dwelling birds were only found in Arizona, New Mexico, and Colorado.
 Merriam's have been transplanted from these three states to all parts of the country, but the true place to hunt them is in their indigenous area.
 Our Arizona and New Mexico gobblers are wild and native birds.
 This is where they originated, so they are pure.
 There is no hybridization in Arizona or New Mexico like some other areas of the country that offer Merriam's turkey hunting.

 Characteristics: The bright colors of the Merriam's turkey will amaze hunters that are only familiar with the other turkey subspecies.
 Merriam's have a creamy white accent on the outer edge of the tail feathers and rump, unlike the Eastern, Osceola, and Rio Grande turkeys.
 The primary wing feathers are mostly white with small black accent bars (the opposite is true with the wing barring on the other 3 sub-species).
 Mature Tom Merriam's Turkeys grow beards averaging 9.5 inches, although we have taken some over 11 inches.
 Since the terrain is rough and rocky, the spurs are typically worn or rounded.
 They usually do not exceed 1¼ inches.
 Three-quarter to one-inch worn spurs are the norm on mature 2 to 5 year old mountain Merriam's.
 The size of our Merriam's wild turkeys are big, averaging over 21lbs.
 Typically, the mature Toms we harvest will weigh from 20 pounds to 25 pounds!
+That's a large turkey considering there are no food plots, farm fields or other human feeding.
 Another interesting feature, the Merriam's tail fan is larger than the other three U.S. wild turkey subspecies in the Grand Slam.
 These are just a few common features among "true" Merriam's.
 If you want a real Merriam's turkey with no hybridization that shows pure traits, come hunt with us in their native mountain habitat of New Mexico and Arizona.

 This is arguably the most beautiful sub-species of the Turkey Grand Slam and every Grand Slam hunter should add a "pure" Arizona or New Mexico Merriam’s to his collection!